Tiny Bradshaw

-Myron Carlton "Tiny" Bradshaw (September 23, 1907 – November 26, 1958) was an American jazz and rhythm and blues bandleader, singer, composer, pianist, and drummer.
-His biggest hit was "Well Oh Well" in 1950, and the following year he recorded "The Train Kept A-Rollin'", a song that was pivotal to the development of rock and roll.
+Myron Carlton "Tiny" Bradshaw (September 23, 1907 – November 26, 1958) was an American jazz and rhythm and blues bandleader, composer, singer, pianist, and drummer.
+His biggest hit was "Well Oh Well" in 1950, and the following year he recorded "The Train Kept A-Rollin', a song that was pivotal to the development of rock and roll.
 Bradshaw co-wrote and sang on both records.

 Early years

-Myron Carlton Bradshaw was born in Youngstown, Ohio, the son of Cicero P. Bradshaw and his wife Lillian Boggess.
+Myron Carlton Bradshaw was born in Youngstown, Ohio, the son of Cicero P. Bradshaw and his wife, Lillian Boggess.
 Bradshaw graduated from high school in Youngstown.
 After graduating from Wilberforce University with a degree in psychology, Bradshaw turned to music for a living.
-In Ohio, he sang and played drums with Horace Henderson's campus oriented Collegians.
+In Ohio, he sang and played drums with Horace Henderson's campus-oriented Collegians.
 Then, in 1932, Bradshaw relocated to New York City, where he drummed for Marion Hardy's Alabamians, the Charleston Bearcats (later the Savoy Bearcats), and the Mills Blue Rhythm Band, and sang for Luis Russell.